EMBA Cost, Tuition, Scholarships, and Financing Options

 • Land Package for the MBA for Executives Program’s Global Business Week

-• Land Package for required Global Modular Courses
+• Land Package for required Modular Courses (Global cohort)

 • Airfare is not included.
-The registration charge and travel costs for the elective Global Modular Courses offered during holiday breaks are not included.
+The registration charge and travel costs for elective Modular Courses are not included.

 Compared to competitor programs, Wharton’s executive MBA price maximizes our students’ investment because the semesters run longer with more available elective courses, and EMBA students spend more time with professors in the classroom and in student cohorts.